rancher/docs/content/rancher/v2.x/en/installation/ha-server-install2/loadbalancer/_index.md

 weight: 276
 ---

-Choose a hostname that you will use to access Rancher and
+Choose a hostname that you will use to access Rancher and Create a DNS record to point at your load balancer endpoint.

 ### Load Balancer